Texans defense is in Legion of Boom territory after haunting Josh Allen, Bills

 Texans’ stifling defense takes center stage on TNF

-The Texans are allowing 264.3 yards per game through Week 12.
+The Texans are giving up 264.3 yards per game through Week 12.
 And Houston’s only allowing 16.5 points per matchup.

 Thursday night’s coming out party came at Buffalo’s expense as the Texans dominated Josh Allen.
 The veteran QB operated under constant duress with no time to throw.